-- B. Procurement of goods or services shall be in compliance with this policy and the laws of the State of Tennessee. - C. A complete record shall be maintained on each procurement transaction in order to provide a clear audit trail. - D. The procurement card manual sets forth all processes and procedures for procurement card purchases to ensure that all transactions are in compliance with this policy and the laws of the State of Tennessee. - E. Employee participation in the Procard program is considered a privilege and may be revoked at any time for abuse, inappropriate/fraudulent use, or for program mismanagement.
+- D. The procurement card manual sets forth all processes and procedures for procurement card purchases to ensure that all transactions are in compliance with this policy and the laws of the State of Tennessee. - E. Employee participation in the Procard program is considered a privilege and may be revoked at any time for abuse, inappropriate/fraudulent use, or for program mismanagement.

-VI.
+VI.VII.
 Examples of Purchases Not Allowed with University Funds -

 - A. Gifts and flowers except for officially sponsored events and student activities - B. Personal purchases for employees or students - 1.
-Professional license fees - 2.
-Memberships and license fees examples: civic organizations or professional organizations - 3.
+Professional license fees - Memberships and license fees examples: civic organizations or professional organizations - 3.
 Subscriptions - 4.
-Purchases for office use examples: decorations for private offices, coffee pots, microwaves, tissues, food, drinks, cups, plates, etc. - C. Employee awards/rewards
+Purchases for office use examples: decorations for private offices, coffee pots, microwaves, tissues, food, drinks, cups, plates, etc. - C. Employee monetary awards/rewards

-VII.
+VIII.
 Allowed Transactions for Non-Employees with University Funds -